Kequc/kequapp.github.io/content/1-docs/2-basic-concepts.md

 ### createBranch()

 The `createBranch` function allows you to organize your routes and middleware into logical sections, or branches.
-Each branch can have its own set of routes, handles, error handlers, and renderers.
+Each branch can have its own set of routes, actions, error handlers, and renderers.

 ```javascript
 import { createBranch } from 'kequapp';